 Today I will share how you can make this easy cookie tray craft!
 My kids play with this all the time!
+When you are done check out these 12 Busy Toddler Activities.

 My kids love working in their play kitchen.
 One of their favorite toys has been a birthday gift they received this summer, Melissa and Doug’s Slice and Bake Cookie Set.
 Here is ours, minus a few cookies which I imagine are wedged under a seat in the car.